 All in all, Beagles are great for hunting in open, low-cut grass where they can track and catch small game.
 Some hunters also suggest that their spotted coats colors add a bit of camouflage to their presence, but that aspect is still up for debate.

-Which Hunting Traits Do Beagles Still Have?
+4 Hunting Traits That Beagles Still Have

-Baying is a call that Beagles can use to get the attention of their master and other Beagles from the pack.
+Baying is a call that Beagles can use to get the attention of their master and other dogs from the pack.
 However, it’s meant for a more specific purpose when it comes to hunting.

 Most hunting dogs help their humans by tracking and locating the animals.
 Others will chase down the game and corner them in one place while waiting for the humans to get a good shot or arrive.